theodo/RisXSS/readme.md

 To do so, add these lines in your eslint config, for instance if you use `.eslintrc.js` config file :

-If your project only uses React/Javascript :
+If your project uses React/Javascript :

 ```js
 module.exports = {